ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## Features

+### Queue Health

+All queues should be included on an application's health page.
+An unhealthy queue indicates an unhealthy service.

+Class `HmppsQueueService` creates a standard `HmppsQueueHealth` bean for each registered `HmppsQueue`.

+#### Testing Queue Health

+Unit tests for the generic queue health exist in this library so there is no need to add more.

+You should however create a couple of integration tests for your queue health in case your implementation has problems.
+Examples are available in the `test-app` - see classes:

+* happy path - `QueueHealthCheckTest`
+* negative path - `QueueHealthCheckNegativeTest`

 ### Queue Admin Endpoints

 When SQS messages fail to be processed by the main queue they are sent to the Dead Letter Queue (DLQ).
 We then find ourselves in one of the following scenarios: